4. Choose an appraisal type and start your project

 Your appraisal should be proportionate to project development stage and the decisions needed.
 The earliest stages of your project will be based upon assumptions and good judgement.
 You should then review and update these as more information is available.

 You may not be able to confirm your appraisal until you have worked with others to sufficiently define the project, its scope and set its objectives.
-This means you should work through section 5 and section 6 of the appraisal before confirming the project type through the activities in section 7.
+This means you should plan and begin with an indicative choice and work through section 5 and section 6 of the appraisal guidance before confirming your project type through the activities in section 7.

 If you used good judgement and information to choose your initial project type it is likely to remain correct.
 However, you must remain open to change during the early development stages.
 New information from stakeholders or local partners could present opportunities you were not aware of during early feasibility.
 These could be critical to the success of your project and avoid missed opportunities.